How to implement LLM guardrails

 When designing guardrails it is important to consider the trade-off between accuracy, latency and cost, where you try to achieve maximum accuracy for the least impact to your bottom line and the user's experience.

 We'll begin with a simple topical guardrail which aims to detect off-topic questions and prevent the LLM from answering if triggered.
-This guardrail consists of a simple prompt and uses gpt-3.5-turbo, maximising latency/cost over accuracy, but if we wanted to optimize further we could consider:
+This guardrail consists of a simple prompt and uses gpt-4o-mini, maximising latency/cost holding a good enough accuracy, but if we wanted to optimize further we could consider:

-• Accuracy: You could consider using a fine-tuned model or few-shot examples to increase the accuracy.
+• Accuracy: You could consider fine-tuning gpt-4o-mini or few-shot examples to increase the accuracy.
 RAG can also be effective if you have a corpus of information that can help determine whether a piece of content is allowed or not.

 • Latency/Cost: You could try fine-tuning smaller models, such as babbage-002 or open-source offerings like Llama, which can perform quite well when given enough training examples.
 When using open-source offerings you can also tune the machines you are using for inference to maximize either cost or latency reduction.